Freeform (TV channel): Programming

-Outside of prime time and programming that's part of their contractual obligations with CBN, Freeform (as of October 2025) mostly airs reruns of contemporary comedy series such as According to Jim and Boy Meets World.
+Outside of prime time and programming that's part of their contractual obligations with CBN, Freeform (as of September 2026) mostly airs reruns of contemporary comedy series such as Modern Family, According to Jim and Boy Meets World.

-The channel also produces some original programming, which as of August 2025 includes shows such as How I Escaped My Cult, Scam Goddess, The Stolen Girl, Born to Be Viral: The Real Lives of Kidfluencers, Not Her First Rodeo, Project Runway, and Love Thy Nader.
+The channel also produces some original programming, which as of August 2026 includes shows such as House of Stassi, Million Dollar Nannies, Project Runway, Love Thy Nader, That Thrifting Show with Lara Spencer, Raising Chelsea, and Somebody Knows Something.
 Until the debuts of Melissa & Joey (which ran from 2010 to 2015), Baby Daddy (which ran from 2012 to 2017), Young and Hungry (which ran from 2014 to 2018) and Grown-ish (which ran from 2018 to 2024), Freeform (as ABC Family) had long faced minimal success with its original sitcoms, with its drama series often outlasting its comedies.

 Freeform airs its original drama series on Monday and/or Tuesday nights, and since 2011 (beginning under the former ABC Family brand), has aired its comedy series on Wednesdays.
 The channel airs first-run episodes of its original series mainly between January and August, with films generally airing in their place during prime time on the aforementioned nights from September to December (the only exception since 2010, have been annual Halloween episodes of Pretty Little Liars that air as part of the 13 Nights of Halloween in October as well as the debut of the first third of season one (and the only season) of Ravenswood in October 2013), the first ten episodes (or as few as eight for new series) of each season of its original programs air consecutively, the season's remaining episodes are broadcast following a hiatus of four to six months.
 Dating back to its existence as ABC Family, Freeform typically only reruns episodes of its original series in a marathon that airs prior to a season premiere, mid-season or season finale, or other special occasion, though the channel does air encore presentations of its shows that typically preempt programs that normally air at 7:00 and 10:00 p.m.
 Eastern Time during the rest of the week on these nights (with the previous week's episode airing in the former time slot prior to the newest episode and a same-night encore of the newest episode on the evening of an episode premiere in the latter time slot).